 Fast forward 10 years and a lot has changed from when I first entered the public relations industry.
 As I shared in my interview on the Stories and Strategies podcast, I used to work as a marketing generalist, until I finally specialized, and my PR knowledge grew exponentially.

 It has me thinking about what’s next, especially on the other side of a global pandemic.
-We’ve shifted our operations online, and we are helping our clients get found online too.
+At my agency, we’ve shifted our operations online, and we are helping our clients get found online too.
 We’ve promoted countless products and services, but we also think it’s important for female entrepreneurs and executives to showcase their personal brands.

 I believe that when you set-up your thought leadership strategy to consistently attract quality leads to your unique offer, you will sell your products or services with confidence.
 I know it can be challenging to get the media to feature you in expert publications, especially if you don’t know how you stand-out.
 There is a simple solution, and it starts with clarifying your unique area of expertise.